-Due to a software compatibility problem between FEMA's HAZUS Program, ESRI's Arc and MS Windows, PADD staff was unable to generate complete critical facilities values for the region.
-FEMA and KYEM have acknowledged this issue and have committed to resolving this problem however this process will not be complete before the region plan expires.
+Due to a software compatibility problem between FEMA's HAZUS Program, ESRI's Arc and MS Windows, PADD staff were unable to generate complete critical facilities values for the region.
+FEMA and KYEM have acknowledged this issue and have committed to resolving this problem.
+However, this process will not be complete before the regional plan expires.

-As a result, staff has supplemented updated HAZUS information when available with local data to establish the estimated value of critical facilities.
-As a last result, data generated during the 2012 update cycle has been utilized to complete tables.
-For purposes of the update to the 2018 JPHM Plan, this combination of data sources constitutes the best data available.
+As a result, staff have supplemented updated HAZUS information when available with local data to establish the estimated value of critical facilities.
+As a last result, data generated during the 2018 update cycle has been utilized to complete tables.
+For purposes of the update to the 2023 JPHM Plan, this combination of data sources constitutes the best data available.